neuml/txtai/docs/embeddings.md

 method: transformers|words
 ```

 Sets the sentence embeddings method to use.
-When set to _transformers_, the embeddings object builds sentence embeddings using the sentence transformers.
+When set to _transformers_, the embeddings object builds sentence embeddings using a sentence transformers model.
 Otherwise a word embeddings model is used.
-Defaults to words.
+The method is inferred using the _path_ if not provided.

 ### path
 ```yaml